Geometry-Guided Self-Supervision for Ultra-Fine-Grained Recognition with Limited Data: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-We evaluate GAEor against current Ultra-FGVC methods across five benchmarks: Cotton80, SoyLoc, SoyGene, SoyAgeing, and SoyGlobal (see Tab.~\ref{tab:com1}).
-Unlike existing approaches that prioritize sample diversity or pixel-level discriminative discrepancies, GAEor empowers the classification network to model and parameterize geometric attributes, uncovering novel recognition cues.
-Consequently, GAEor consistently outperforms competitive methods—such as CLE-ViT and FDCL-DA—across all tested backbones.
-While CLE-ViT achieves respectable results through data augmentation and contrastive learning, GAEor’s ability to modulate discrepancies and predict relative polar coordinates allows it to capture unique intrinsic geometric features.
-This shift from pixel-level exploration to geometric modeling yields significant gains, with GAEor surpassing the state-of-the-art CSDNet by 3.4\% on Cotton80 and 5.0\% on SoyGlobal.
+We commence by contrasting the quality of our proposed GAEor with that of previous Ultra-FGVC methods.
+Tab.~\ref{tab:com1} showcases the performance of various competitive methods across five benchmarks, namely Cotton80, SoyLoc, SoyGene, SoyAgeing, and SoyGlobal.
+Compared to existing works, which primarily focus on increasing sample diversity and capturing hard-to-identify discriminative discrepancies, our GAEor distinguishes itself by equipping the classification network with the ability to model and parameterize geometric attributes, thereby uncovering novel alternative recognition cues.
+Therefore, GAEor consistently demonstrates superior recognition performance compared to other methods, including CLE-ViT \cite{DBLP:conf/ijcai/0001WG23} and FDCL-DA \cite{DBLP:journals/pr/ChenJWDLWW24}, across all tested backbone networks.
+This highlights that investigating the intrinsic geometrical features of highly similar objects can indeed uncover more discriminative cues compared to solely exploring pixel-level cues.
+CLE-ViT \cite{DBLP:conf/ijcai/0001WG23} employs a data augmentation strategy to generate more diverse samples and leverages contrastive learning to capture discriminative cues, achieving encouraging results across the five benchmarks.
+Hence, GAEor first modulates the discrepancies to enhance their perceptibility and facilitates the backbone network in predicting the relative polar coordinates of these discrepancies, effectively exploring unique geometric attributes.
+Ultimately, GAEor achieves outstanding results on the Cotton80 and SoyGlobal datasets, surpassing the recent state-of-the-art CSDNet \cite{DBLP:journals/tcsv/FangJTL24} by 3.4\% and 5.0\%, respectively.